advocations/skype/Skype/WebSDK/docs/PTGroupsSearch.md

 ## What is a group?

 A group object is the visual metaphor of a person list view.
-A [Group]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html) object can be a collection of individual people or it can be a distribution group that is composed of people and other distribution groups.
+A <a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html" target="">Group</a> object can be a collection of individual people or it can be a distribution group that is composed of people and other distribution groups.
 A group can come from any of these sources.
 Groups are used to create a person list view organized by people groupings.

 ### Groups

-The [Application]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.application.html).[PersonsAndGroupsManager]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.personsandgroupsmanager.html) object provides access to all[Group]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html) objects.
+The <a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.application.html" target="">Application</a>.<a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.personsandgroupsmanager.html" target="">PersonsAndGroupsManager</a> object provides access to all<a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html" target="">Group</a> objects.
 The **PersonsAndGroupsManager.all** property returns a single "all" **group**.
-The "all" [Group.groups]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html#groups) property returns a collection of **group** objects.
+The "all" <a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html#groups" target="">Group.groups</a> property returns a collection of **group** objects.

-The collection returned by  **.groups** contains a **group** of each type including relationship groups, user-created or a server-created[Group]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html) objects.
+The collection returned by  **.groups** contains a **group** of each type including relationship groups, user-created or a server-created<a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html" target="">Group</a> objects.
 The server created groups include distribution groups and "frequent persons".
 User created groups are known as "custom groups" and owned by the signed in user.
 Custom group membership is maintained by using the Skype for Business client.

 ### Relationships

-A collection of relationship [Group]( https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html) objects is a grouping of persons by work relationship. **RelationshipLevel** include Colleagues, Workgroup, or Blocked.
+A collection of relationship <a href="https://ucwa.skype.com/reference/WebSDK/interfaces/_s4b_sdk_d_.jcafe.group.html" target="">Group</a> objects is a grouping of persons by work relationship. **RelationshipLevel** include Colleagues, Workgroup, or Blocked.

 ### Nested Distribution groups